Skip to Content

 Spousal Support vs. Spousal Maintenance

 Spousal support is awarded in family court and since married couples have a duty to support each other, there is no requirement that the parties are separated before a court can award spousal support.
 When family court awards spousal support, there is no time limit for the award.
 This means the spousal support can last many years.
 Providing neither spouse seeks a modification, the spousal support will only end upon divorce.
+Preparing to modify these awards necessitates a careful review of all changing circumstances, ensuring that both parties' needs continue to be equitably met over time.

 When a couple gets a divorce, the court will decide whether or not to award spousal maintenance.
 Once it is set, it will either be set for life or the award will be set for a fixed number of years.
 Spousal maintenance in New York is gender neutral, thus an award can go to a man or a woman, though women do tend to be awarded spousal maintenance far more often than men due to the fact that men in general earn more than women.
+Understanding these trends, as well as any personal financial dependencies that developed during the marriage, is vital for formulating a compelling case for or against spousal maintenance.

-How is Spousal Maintenance Determined?
+How Is Spousal Maintenance Determined?

 When the court makes decisions about whether to award spousal support or alimony, the court will assess the past, present, and future lives of all parties.
 Some of the important factors that the court will consider include:

-• Property distribution award
+• Property distribution award.

 Does Adultery Affect Alimony in New York?